WHAT TO EXPECT FROM YOUR FIRST YOGA CLASS

 3. Arrive 10 to 15 Minutes Early

-You’ll also leave your shoes outside of the yoga room, so just see what everyone else is doing and go with the flow.
-As you enter the room, find a spot where you can see the teacher well.
+You’ll also leave your shoes outside of the practice space, so just see what everyone else is doing and go with the flow.
+As you enter, find a spot where you can see the teacher well.
 Also, it is proper etiquette not to step on anyone else’s mat while you are in transit.

 5. Unroll Your Mat and Get Some Props